More Jerusalem clashes on eve of contentious Israeli parade - WTMJ

 But there were signs the violence was beginning to spread.

 Late Sunday, Palestinian militants in the Gaza Strip fired four rockets toward Israel, setting off air raid sirens in southern city of Ashkelon and nearby areas, the Israeli military said.
 It said one rocket was intercepted, while two others exploded inside Gaza.
-There were no reports of damage or injuries.
+Early Monday, Israeli tanks and artillery struck several Hamas posts near the border in retaliation for the rocket fire.
+There were no reports of injuries.

 Earlier in the day, Israel carried out an airstrike on a Hamas post in response to another rocket attack.
 Gazan protesters affiliated with Hamas militant group also launched incendiary balloons into southern Israel during the day, causing dozens of fires.